Seteco/Somorrostro/Monitoring-SYNPROXY.md

 ## A note for DDoS testers

-Since I posted this, several folks tried to run DDoS against http://netdata.firehol.org.
+Since I posted this, a few folks tried to run DDoS against http://netdata.firehol.org.

 Well, guys **this site is not a test bed for DDoS**.
 Don't do this.
 We pay for the bandwidth and you are just wasting it!